danielpza/dst-omnikey/README.md

 | H           |                   Use best healing item |
 | J           |                                Eat food |

-Also when unequiping the hand slot using the keybindings it automatically equips a cane if available
+Also when unequiping the hand slot using the keybindings it automatically equips a cane if available, as well as insulating/dapper cloth for the body and head.

 ## Installing